GaneshKurcheti/FacialEmotionRecognition/README.md

 <h1>Human Emotion Recognition</h1>
 Facial Emotion Recognition using Convolutional Neural Network.
-Project sub,mittef to the University of Florida (Pattern Recognition and Intelligent Systems)
+Project is subitted to the University of Florida (Pattern Recognition and Intelligent Systems)